-Sustainability is the guiding principle of Black Rock Lodge operations.
+We know that to enjoy nature, nature must be preserved.
+That’s why sustainability is the guiding principle of operating Black Rock Lodge.
 Our efforts arise from a deep passion for conserving our stunning natural surroundings.
-We want our lodge not just to exist in harmony with the land, but to nourish it.
+We want our lodge to not simply exist in harmony with the land, but to nourish and regenerate it.

-Our goal is to look beyond the traditional conservation techniques that most ecotourism hotels employ (i.e.- low energy bulbs, curbing towel usage) and to focus on reducing our pollution through a more holistic operation.
-For this reason – we have implemented the most advanced systems of electricity generation, wastewater treatment, waste reduction, and recycling.
+Any hotel can call themselves eco-friendly, so we look beyond traditional conservation techniques like low energy bulbs or curbing towel usage, and focus on reducing our carbon footprint through a more holistic operation.
+To accomplish this, we’ve implemented the most advanced systems of electricity generation, wastewater treatment, waste reduction, resource generation, and recycling.

-Black Rock Lodge is truly an off-the-grid property, meaning we source none of our power from an electrical utility service.
-Using mostly clean and renewable energy, through both solar (about 30% of supply) and hydro (about 70% of supply) power, we are able to significantly lower our carbon emissions output.
-In the 1990s, the Lodge had been cleared as horse pasture.
-We have also been reforesting the 30 acres of land the Lodge sits on moving toward being a fully carbon-neutral property.
+Black Rock Lodge is a fully off-the-grid property, meaning we source none of our power from an electrical utility service.
+We rely on clean and renewable energy: through both solar (about 30% of supply) and hydro (about 70% of supply) power, we are able to significantly lower our carbon emissions output.
+We also know the value of allowing the rainforest to thrive: in the 1990s, the Lodge had been cleared as horse pasture.
+Since 2007, we have been carefully reforesting the 30 acres of land the Lodge sits on as we move toward being a fully carbon-neutral property.

-Highly Effective treatment of different contaminants and nutrients that could pollute waterways and/or groundwater.
-The system is Natural, Biological, and Chemical – Emulating effective natural wetlands.
-The system gets MORE effective over time – as opposed to degrading over time as most technologies do Requires no input of energy or chemicals.
-This creates great habitats for plants and animals.
+Different contaminants and nutrients could pollute waterways and/or groundwater, so we’ve developed a highly effective system to prevent this from happening.
+The system is Natural, Biological, and Chemical: essentially it emulates natural wetlands.
+While most technologies degrade over time, our system becomes more effective as it ages, requiring no input of energy or chemicals.
+This also creates an ideal habitat for plants and animals.
 We can sleep well knowing we are doing all we can to prevent contamination from the operation of our lodge!

 One of the biggest gifts our jungle location gives us is an unlimited drinking supply of the purest, spring-fed water.
-The very same water that comes from the mountain spring that helps power the lodge!
-We recognize it is a privilege to have access to this resource and that it should not be abused.
-To do our part, we installed low-flow shower heads and low-flush toilets to reduce water consumption and we encourage guests to conserve even more water from their faucets and showers.
+This is the very same water that comes from the mountain spring helping to power the lodge!
+We recognize the privilege of having access to this resource and that it should not be abused.
+Installing low-flow shower heads and low-flush toilets reduces consumption of this precious water, and we encourage guests to conserve even more water from their faucets and showers.
 Our staff takes additional measures to reduce water consumption from dish washing and lodge laundry.

 FROM THE ORGANIC FARM

-During your stay at Black Rock, you’ll experience first-hand what it’s like to live off an organic farm.
-Guests can explore our on-site farm and interact with the animals to get a sense of where their food is coming from and how everything works together to create symbiosis.
-Our farm-to-table restaurant serves delicious meals that are created with many of the fruits and vegetables are organically grown throughout the property.
+During your stay at Black Rock, you’ll experience firsthand what it’s like to live off an organic farm.
+Guests can explore our onsite farm and interact with the animals to get a sense of where their food is coming from and how everything works together to create symbiosis.
+Our farm-to-table restaurant serves delicious meals that are created with many of the fruits and vegetables grown organically throughout the property.
 Every day, our farm staff harvests whatever is in season and our kitchen incorporates these fresh ingredients into daily recipes.

 Composting is key to reducing our trash waste and has the added benefit of providing the lodge with chemical and fossil-free fertilizer.